sweeden-ttu/Q-Learning/README.md

 - **Think in features, not states**: The grid tests validate that features capture meaningful structure (distance, risk, reward patterns), not just state identity
 - **No hardcoding**: The `coord-extractor` test specifically checks that Q-values come from feature weights, not hardcoded table lookups

----

-## What to Submit

-Submit the following files to Canvas:

-- `qlearningAgents.py` - Your implementation code
-- `qlearningAgents.txt` - Text version of your implementation
-- `analysis.py` - Your answers to the analysis questions
-- `partner.txt` - If you work with a partner, include their name in this file

-**Do not** change other files in this distribution or submit any original files other than those required.